touchpi/touchpi-doc/docs/index.md

 ## Next Steps

 Next step is configuring touchpi with demo apps and developing your first app.<br>
-You will find more in the documentationn [touchpi.bruu.eu](https://touchpi.bruu.eu)
+You will find more in the main documentation site at [touchpi.bruu.eu](https://touchpi.bruu.eu)